Locally conformally product structures: Introduction

 One can define several invariants on LCP manifolds.
 On the one hand, the dimensions of the flat and the non-flat parts, and on the other hand, the rank of the subgroup of $\RR_+^*$ generated by the similarity ratios of $\pi_1 (M)$ acting on $(\Tilde M, h_D)$, which we call the {\it rank} of the LCP manifold.
 As noticed before, in the known examples the possibilities for these numbers are limited: the flat part is always of dimension $1$ or $2$, and it is not clear whether or not the rank can be higher than $1$.
 Our first goal in the present text is to extend the examples of LCP manifolds, and to show, in particular, that the three invariants previously introduced can be chosen arbitrarily large.

-Let us now describe the organization of the paper.
+Let us now describe the organization of the paper and the results within.
 In Section~\ref{prelLCP}, we recall the background of Weyl structures and we define LCP manifolds.
 We also remind some basics about algebraic number fields, which will be needed in the sequel.
 Indeed, it turns out that the study of LCP manifolds is closely related to number theory, a fact that we can already notice from the previous examples, which involve matrices in $\mathrm{GL}_n (\ZZ)$ \cite{Kou} and algebraic number fields \cite{OT}.
 The structure theorem for LCP manifold proved by Kourganoff \cite[Theorem 1.9]{Kou}, is also restated.
 This last article will actually be our main tool, so we will often refer to it in the subsequent lines.

 Section~\ref{secpropLCP} is devoted to the proof of several properties of LCP manifolds.
 First, we prove in Proposition~\ref{flatpartfun} that there exists a metric in the conformal class $c$ on $M$ with respect to which the Lee form of the Weyl structure $D$ vanishes on the flat distribution of $D$.
 This property is equivalent to the existence of a smooth function defined on the non-flat factor $N$, having the same equivariance as the metric $h_D$ on $\Tilde M$ with respect to the action of $\pi_1(M)$.
 In turn, the existence of such functions allows us to construct, starting from a given compact LCP manifold $(M,c,D)$, infinitely many new examples, by taking the product of $\Tilde M$ with the universal cover of a compact manifold, endowed with a warped product metric admitting a free cocompact action by similarities.
 This leads to the concept of reducible LCP manifolds.
-Moreover, in Proposition~\ref{similratio} we prove that the similarity ratios of $\pi_1 (M)$ acting on $(\Tilde M, h_D)$ are always units in some algebraic number field.
+Moreover, in Proposition~\ref{similratio} we exhibit the link between number theory and LCP structures by proving that the similarity ratios of $\pi_1 (M)$ acting on $(\Tilde M, h_D)$ are always units in some algebraic number field.
+This particular fact enlighten the construction of the previous examples and their {\it a priori} surprising use of number theory, as well as it gives a direction to construct other LCP manifolds.